Home Pets Categorizer

 # Create the model

-To create a model, go to the Models section in the Trainings menu.
-Start with preparing a classifier.
+To create a model, go to the Models section of the Trainings menu.
+Start by preparing a classifier.

 Click Add new model and follow the model configuration process that OSAI will guide you through.